 Autumn is such a great time to host a party outside.
 The weather is predictably beautiful with comfortable temperatures.
 Nature provides beautiful decorations and party materials too!
 Adults enjoy this lovely time of the year with Oktoberfest parties where beer and hearty food are highlights of the day.
-But there's no reason why the kids can't take part in the fun with their own Oktoberfest party.
+There's no reason why the kids can't take part in the fun with their own Oktoberfest party.

 Change the beer to root beer (or apple cider to trick the adults!), the bratwurst to hot dogs, and add a few more activities besides eating and drinking to keep them busy.
 You'll have the recipe for a wonderful party.
 Oktoberfest is about more than beer and your children will be grateful for the opportunity to help usher in the beautiful new season.